Raksha001/somnia-colosseum/README.md

 *   **Integrated Trading Interface:** The dApp features a built-in trading interface that provides a **real-time P&L chart** and allows players to swap coins directly within the application to optimize their trading strategy without ever leaving the competitive environment.

 *   **Automated and Unbiased Judging:** The backend referee service uses reliable Somnia APIs to ensure fair and timely resolution of every duel.

-*   **Public Leaderboards:** A system to track top traders, their win/loss records, and showcase the most skilled participants in the arena.

 ### 🗺️ The User Journey: A Duel in Four Steps

-1.  **Challenge Creation:** A user (the "Challenger") initiates a duel by defining the wager asset and the duration of the competition, with options including: **3 minutes (for demo), 1 hour, 12 hours, 24 hours, 3 days, and 7 days.** This creates an open challenge in the app's public lobby.
+1.  **Challenge Creation:** A user (the "Challenger") initiates a duel by defining the wager asset and the duration of the competition, This creates an open challenge in the app's public lobby.

 2.  **Joining & Staking:** An "Opponent" can accept an open challenge.
 Both players are then prompted to deposit their wager into the Duel.sol smart contract.
 The dApp provides a swap function to allow users to easily convert any supported coin into the required wager asset before staking.